dhwanishah/Simple-Calculator-For-Android/README.md

-Simple little calculator for android devices I made when I was bored.
+Simple little calculator in 20mins for android, cause why not?!